MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 PowerShell remoting based on Secure Shell (SSH).
 Both SSH and PowerShell are supported on multiple platforms (Windows, Linux, macOS) and PowerShell remoting works over these platforms where PowerShell and SSH are installed and configured.
-This is separate from the previous Windows only remoting that is based on WinRM and much of the WinRM specific features and limitations do not apply.
+This is separate from the previous Windows only remoting that's based on WinRM and much of the WinRM specific features and limitations don't apply.
 For example, WinRM based quotas, session options, custom endpoint configuration, and disconnect/reconnect features are currently not supported.
 For more information about how to set up PowerShell SSH remoting, see
 [PowerShell Remoting Over SSH](/powershell/scripting/learn/remoting/ssh-remoting-in-powershell-core).

-Prior to PowerShell 7.1, remoting over SSH did not support second-hop remote sessions.
+Prior to PowerShell 7.1, remoting over SSH didn't support second-hop remote sessions.
 This capability was limited to sessions using WinRM.
 PowerShell 7.1 allows `Enter-PSSession` and `Enter-PSHostProcess` to work from within any interactive remote session.